 Heritage Campus: A central feature of the Shockoe Small Area Plan is the proposed development of a Heritage Campus, (the Campus), that not only links key sites within Shockoe but also links the history of Shockoe to the broader narrative of the city, the state, and the nation.
-The final design and naming of the campus will be part of an extensive community engagement process.
+The final design, naming, and long term governance of the campus will be determined through an extensive community engagement process.

-The Campus will serve as a key destination and take advantage of publicly accessible and connected parks, plazas, and public art to link the African Burial Ground, the Lumpkin's Jail/Devil's Half Acre site, and possible archaeological sites tied to the history of the neighborhood and the domestic trade in enslaved Africans.
+The Campus will serve as a key destination and take advantage of publicly accessible and connected parks, plazas, and public art to link the African Burial Ground Memorial site, the Lumpkin's Jail/Devil's Half Acre site, and other possible archaeological sites tied to the history of the neighborhood and the domestic trade in enslaved Africans.
 The campus will also link residents and visitors to Main Street Station and a tourism hub that will serve local and regional museums, neighborhoods, and other destinations.

-The Campus plan includes the development of the Shockoe Bottom Memorial Park, a publiclydriven vision and design.
-The Memorial Park as conceived is centered on 9-acres of City-owned property, which includes the Lumpkin's Jail/ Devil's Half Acre site, the African Burial Ground. and other sites associated with the domestic trade in enslaved Africans.
-The park will serve as a space for remembrance, commemoration, and reflection.
-(Appendix A: a community proposal for SHOCKOE BOTTOM MEMORIAL PARK, June 2016, The Center for Design Engagement)
+The Campus plan includes the development of the Shockoe Bottom Memorial Park, a publicly-driven vision and design.
+The Memorial Park as conceived is centered on 9-acres of City-owned property, which includes the Lumpkin's Jail/Devil's Half Acre site, the African Burial Ground Memorial site, and other sites associated with the domestic trade in enslaved Africans.
+The park will serve as a space for remembrance, commemoration, and reflection. (https://drive.google.com/ file/d/0ByGRw5JOG3LPRklodjJOdlNXcUU/ view?resourcekey=0-7IHG8vsdvW-uE-HcsA2jVQ)

 The plan also recognizes the development of the Museum of the American Slave Trade by the National Slavery Museum Foundation (Foundation) as another primary element of the Campus.
-The museum is intended to be a memorial, interpretive space built around the archaeological remains of the Lumpkin's Jail/ Devil's Half Acre site.
-As a hub the museum would connect the Slave Trail, Memorial Park, African Burial Ground, and other places of significance close to the site and throughout the city.
+The museum is intended to be a memorial, and interpretive space built around the archaeological remains of the Lumpkin's Jail/Devil's Half Acre site.
+As a hub the museum would connect the Slave Trail.
+Memorial Park.
+African Burial Ground Memorial site, and other places of significance close to the site and throughout the city.
 The museum would put Richmond in the context of the larger national and international narrative on enslavement.